downloadplanet/downloadplanet/pdf-printer-for-windows-7-business-license-300328981.md

-# PDF Printer for Windows 7 Business License<br />To an application, the PDF Printer looks like a printer and allows the application to write a document as a PDF Document in the same way it would print the document to the printer.
+# PDF Printer for Windows 7 Business License
+To an application, the PDF Printer looks like a printer and allows the application to write a document as a PDF Document in the same way it would print the document to the printer.
 When a user prints their document to PDF Printer, rather than sending the file to a laser jet or inkjet printer, the software creates a PDF Document.
 Features:
 Easily create Adobe PDF documents
 Easily create Adobe PDF documents from Microsoft Word, Excel, PowerPoint, Access, Outlook, Project, Visio, Publisher, Internet Explorer, AutoCAD, Lotus Notes, Quark Express, Xpress or any application that prints.